CybotAS/CookiebotWP/readme.txt

 ### 4.3.11 ###
 Release date: November 20th 2024

-Cookiebot CMP version 4.3.11 is out!
+Cookiebot by Usercentrics version 4.3.11 is out!
 This release adds a bugfix and some minor content updates.

 ####Bugfixes####
 * Fix plugin content showing due to blocked resources